 The WFL BOCES expects that both projects will coincide with green job training curriculum.
 "Both projects are a 1-1 match with curriculum goals on the campus.
 The solar thermal project at the Wayne Technical and Career Center is the next installment of a long list of NYSERDA-sponsored projects that have been incorporated into the programs and curriculum.
 The Finger Lakes Technical Center's PV array will be the inaugural project to introduce renewable energy systems to the building trades curriculum on the campus," says Logan.

 RHODE ISLAND

-Kenneth Payne
+Marion Gold

-Administrator
+Commissioner of Energy Resources

 Rhode Island Office of Energy Resources

 1 Capitol Hill, 2ndFloor

-Providence, RI 02908 Telephone: 401.574.9101
+Providence, RI 02908 Telephone: 401.574.9105